BrianPugh/cyclopts/docs/source/default_parameter.rst

    │ *  --flag  [required]                                         │
    ╰───────────────────────────────────────────────────────────────╯

-Explicitly setting ``negative`` in the function signature works as expected:
+Explicitly setting :attr:`~.Parameter.negative` in the function signature overrides this configuration and works as expected:

 .. code-block::